Home

 Notice also that the verbs in passive sentences always have a helping verb was and the past participle form of the main verb (lit).

-1. The book was written by Stephanie Meyer.
+1. The book was written by Victor Hugo.

 2. The victory was celebrated by the winners.